makena-s/webbed-site/ZZZNOTES.md

   - if css changes are not showing up, ctrl + f5 to force reload, clearing cache and downloading latest version from server
   - (ctrl + shift + r may do same thing)
 - css class styling showing up in inspector html but not in element css was caused by misplaced css {}'s
+- @media queries must go AFTER the styles they change, put at bottom of stylesheet
+- !important: will override all previous css styles, but don't use unless absolutely necessary
+- footer padding needs to be in div.content, not body (caused footer to be pushed down 1 footerheight)

 ### BONUS NOTES
 - if this is your first site, bundle add webrick before testing site locally